taw/etwng/farm_fields_tile_texture/README.txt

 First of the pair seems to depend on kind of file - that is in which directory it was found Second of the pair looks like a heightmap always.

-There are also other objects type.
+There are also other object types.
 Details will follow later.